Strauman/FYS-3810-ProjectCode/README.md

 ## Edits after deadline
 Here is a list of what has happened since the deadline.
 - Made it easier to train models with different architectures
-- Updated this README.md accordingly
+- Updated this description accordingly

 Here is Githubs [list of changes](https://github.com/Strauman/FYS-3810-ProjectCode/commits/master) The last version _before_ the deadline you can find with the link above or [click here](https://github.com/Strauman/FYS-3810-ProjectCode/tree/before_deadline)